 You know you should make people feel good by recognizing them for their work.
 But it's actually difficult to know the right way to do that; one way won't work for everyone, and, not surprisingly, it comes down to personality.

 There are four dominant types of personalities.
-(Take the Myers Briggs test here to find out yours.
-It's free.)
+(Find your personality type here.
+It’s free.)
 There are four dominant types of people, each motivated primarily by either power, relationships, craftsmanship, or ideals.

 4. First recognize then reward.